-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 54 Ceti, the location is 01h 50m 52.01 and +11d02` 36.4 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 54 Ceti, the location is 01h 50m 52.01 and +11° 02` 36.4 .

-54 Ceti has a spectral type of F2Vw.
-This means the star is a blue to white main sequence dwarf star.
-The star is 7423.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24211.1050251200000000s.
-The star has a B-V Colour Index of 0.3 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 7,218 Kelvin.
+Based on the star's spectral type of F2Vw , 54 Ceti's colour and type is yellow to white main sequence star.
+The star has a B-V Colour Index of 0.3 which means the star's temperature is about 7,218 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 54 Ceti has an apparent magnitude of 5.92 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 2.77 If you used the 2007 Parallax value, you would get an absolute magnitude of 2.80.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.